GDG-On-Campus-ICTU/HACKTOBERFESTICTU2023/README.md

 Here are 3 quick and painless ways to contribute to this project:

 * Add your name to the `CONTRIBUTORS.md` file
-* Add a profile page to the `profiles` directory
+* Add a profile page to the `Profiles` directory
-* Create a simple "Hello, World" script in a language of your choice
+* Create a simple "Hello, World" `script` in a language of your choice

 Choose one or all 3, make a pull request for your work and wait for it to be merged!